robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 $$
 where \\( f(\cdot) \\) is the theoretical value of a call option.

-[Scipy](https://scipy.org/) has a bunch of [root finding algorithms](https://docs.scipy.org/doc/scipy/reference/optimize.html#root-finding) that will easily work out of the box.
+[SciPy](https://scipy.org/) has a bunch of [root finding algorithms](https://docs.scipy.org/doc/scipy/reference/optimize.html#root-finding) that will easily work out of the box.

 # Greeks

-The "greeks" are a set of derivatives measuring how sensitive an option is to underlying changes.
+The "Greeks" are a set of derivatives measuring how sensitive an option is to different factors.
 These values are used in hedging.
 A trader is able to isolate the various factors that impact an option's price and hedge away those risks.

 ## Delta

 We've met delta before.
-Delta \\( \Delta \\) measures the change of the option value with respect to the underlying's price:
+Delta \\( \Delta \\) measures the change of the option value with respect to the stock's price:
 $$
 \Delta = \frac{\delta V}{\delta S}
 $$

-A neat interpretation of this is that delta \\( \Delta \\) tells you how many units of the underlying you are exposed to.
-For example, if an option's delta is 1, then for every $1 change in the underlying we would expect the option's value to change by $1.
-In other words, 1 option behaves just like 1 unit of the underlying.
-If the delta was 0.5, then 1 option would behave like 0.5 underlyings.
+A neat interpretation of this is that delta \\( \Delta \\) tells you how many units of the stock you are exposed to.
+For example, if an option's delta is 1, then for every $1 change in the stock we would expect the option's value to change by $1.
+In other words, 1 option behaves just like 1 unit of the stock.
+If the delta was 0.5, then 1 option would behave like 0.5 units of stock.

 For a long call option, delta will be between 0.0 and 1.0.
 Delta will be zero if the option is far out of the money or one if deep in the money.
 This is the same for a short put positions.
 For both a long put and short call, delta is between 0.0 and -1.0.

-We learned before that a long call and a short put position at the same strike is equilavent to a forward contract.
+We learned before that a long call and a short put position at the same strike is equivalent to a forward contract.
 A forward contract has a delta of one.
 We can then say that the delta of a call minus the delta of a put equals one:
 $$
 \Delta C - \Delta P = 1
 $$

 ## Vega

-Vega[^vega] \\( \mathcal{V} \\) measures the change in option value relative to changes in the underlying's volatility:
+Vega[^vega] \\( \mathcal{V} \\) measures the change in option value relative to changes in the stock's volatility:
 $$
 \mathcal{V} = \frac{\delta V}{\delta \sigma}
 $$